ranfysvalle02/Interactive-RAG/blog.md

 While this tutorial focuses specifically on Interactive RAG, the optimal approach depends on your application's specific needs and constraints.
 Consider:

-* **Data Size & Update Frequency:** Static models are suitable for static or infrequently changing data, while dynamic RAG is necessary for frequently changing data.
+* **Data Size & Update Frequency:** Static models are suitable for static or infrequently changing data, while interactive RAG is necessary for frequently changing data.
 * **Real-Time Requirements:** Choose static RAG for applications requiring fast response times.
-For less critical applications, dynamic RAG may be preferred.
+For less critical applications, interactive RAG may be preferred.
-* **Computational Resources:** Evaluate your available resources when choosing between static and dynamic approaches.
+* **Computational Resources:** Evaluate your available resources when choosing between static and interactive approaches.
 * **Data Privacy & Security:** Ensure your chosen approach adheres to all relevant data privacy and security regulations.